Subra3012/Subra3012.github.io/_posts/2010-01-05-04325_The Witness of the Movie.md

 ---
 title: The Witness of the Movie
-tags: ramanaduli srkudai silentgreen Nagaraj Subramanian.R
+tags: ramanaduli srkudai Nagaraj Subramanian.R silentgreen
 ---
 ## An incident of Lord Buddha
-Author: silentgreen         Date: January 05, 2010, 04:08:12 AM
+Author: silentgreen         Date: January 05, 2010, 07:38:12 AM
 ---
 This is an incident in the life of Lord Buddha.
 Lord Buddha went for begging in a house.
 The householder instead of giving any